 Here at the Club, we often hear of people getting injured doing recreational activities.
 We also see High School and College Athletes in the gym trying to keep up with their training in the off season.
 Everyone from the Saturday pick-up gamester to the Division I athlete has a change in routine in the summer.
 Injuries are common in any sport and can happen without warning.

 The good news is that there are steps you can take to prevent the likelihood of receiving a sport related injury.
 Most sports have injuries that are more common to that specific sport than others.
 Preventing these injuries is often just a matter of strategic training.
 More often than not, injuries can be prevented by making sure that the muscular systems used most in that the specific sport are prepared to endure the wear and tear placed on them during practices and games.

-.
+Mike Boyle, one of the foremost experts in Strength and Conditioning, Functional Training and general fitness, talks about the Joint-by-Joint Approach.
 Essentially, the body is a chain reaction and one joint can only work properly and sustain continued and concentrated use if the other joints around it are functioning properly.
 Let’s take a look at the cause of four common sport-specific injuries and discuss how conditioning tailored to that sport can usually prevent the injury.

 - Shoulder Wear and Tear Injuries common to baseball, tennis, volleyball, swimming, water polo and quarterbacking.

 - Neck and Upper Back Strain that can occur as a result of limited shoulder mobility.

 - Ankle, Knee and Hip Impact Injuries common to football, basketball and other contact sports.

 - Knee Wear and Tear and Overuse Injuries common to running as a sport in itself or as a component of a sport.